FMirzaei93/Gulp-Exercice/README.md

 Transfer ready-to-be-loaded files to the prod(production) folder.

 How to use:
-First in terminal or cmd, navigate to the folder of the project and run: $npm init (this line will create a node_modules folder in the project folder)
+First in terminal or cmd, navigate to the folder of the project and run: $npm install (this line will create a node_modules folder in the project folder)
 Then run: $gulp 'any task you need from gulp.js file', for instance $gulp watch